MFG 185 - Refrigerator VESTFROST - Free user manual and instructions

 The surface on which the appliance is to be placed must be level.
 Do not use a frame or similar.

-The Figures below illustrate how the necessary air circulation around the appliance can be ensured (g 5-8).
+The figures below illustrate how the necessary air circulation around the appliance can be ensured (figs. 5-8).

 Setting up